-In some ways it seems like a lifetime ago.
-In other ways it seems like day before yesterday.
+In some ways, it seems like a lifetime ago.
+In other ways, it seems like the day before yesterday.
 But no, it must have been a long time ago, because things like this don't seem to happen much anymore, if at all.

 Places like Aberdeen, South Dakota.

 He is famously referred to as 'The Storyteller'.
-A legend in our music and a member of the Country Music Hall of Fame, Tom T. Hall has written and sung many of the biggest country hits (and classics) of the past 50 plus years.
+A legend in our music and a member of the Country Music Hall of Fame, Tom T. Hall has written and sung many of the biggest country hits of the past 50 plus years.
 How many times have you turned up and sang along with Jeannie C. Riley's 'Harper Valley P.T.A.'?
-That is, of course, from the pen of Tom T. And his songs that he himself sang are among the all-time favorites in country music history, from 'The Homecoming' to 'The Year Clayton DeLaney Died' to the simple yet profound beauty of 'I Love' and, of course, 'Old Dogs, Children and Watermelon Wine'.
-(I know, I know, there's dozens more, but I only have so much space!).
+That is, of course, from the pen of Tom T. And his songs that he himself sang are among the all-time favorites in country music history, from 'The Homecoming' to 'The Year Clayton Delaney Died' to the simple yet profound beauty of 'I Love' and, of course, 'Old Dogs, Children And Watermelon Wine'.
+(I know, I know, there's dozens more, but I only have so much space).

 'Well, you must be Randy, come on in and sit down'.